chantalyang/afrinren_prototype_2/README.md

 ##Map Layers and Symbols
 Below the map, there are several checkboxes which can be used to toggle various map layers on and off - either displaying or hiding icons and layers on the map.

-* Destination IP Address - where a traceroute is sent t (coloured circle)
+* Destination IP Address - where a traceroute is sent to (coloured circle)
 * Probe - where a traceroute is sent from (blue diamond)
 * Internet Exchange Point (pink triangle)
 * Traceroute Hops -  (bright green circle)